Nun komm, der Heiden Heiland: Melody and musical settings

 Luther derived the melody from the Latin hymn's medieval plainchant melodies, making changes to accommodate the more accented German.
-His major achievement was to repeat the first melodic line in the last, forming an ABCA structure and transforming the medieval hymn into a Lutheran chorale.
+His major achievement was to repeat the first melodic line in the last, forming an A–B–C–A structure and transforming the medieval hymn into a Lutheran chorale.

 The chorale was used as the prominent hymn for the first Sunday of Advent for centuries.
 It was used widely in organ settings by Protestant Baroque composers, including Johann Pachelbel and, most notably Johann Sebastian Bach, who set it as the opening chorale prelude (BWV 599) of the Orgelbüchlein and three times—as BWV 659 (one of his best known organ compositions), BWV 660 and BWV 661—in his Great Eighteen Chorale Preludes.

 Georg Böhm set all eight stanzas of the hymn in a cantata Nun komm, der Heiden Heiland for soloists, choir and instruments.
 Bach used the hymn in two church cantatas for the first Sunday of Advent, his chorale cantata Nun komm, der Heiden Heiland, BWV 62 (1724) and in the opening chorale fantasia of his earlier cantata Nun komm, der Heiden Heiland, BWV 61 (1714).
 Max Reger composed a setting as No. 29 of his 52 Chorale Preludes, Op.
 67 in 1902.

 "Nun komm, der Heiden Heiland" continues to be used in modern settings.
 It appears in liturgically oriented Christian hymnals, for example the Lutheran Book of Worship, and as the cantus firmus for organ compositions.
 In Brian Easdale's score for the 1948 film The Red Shoes, the melody from the chorale is heard as a theme late in the ballet, punctuated by ringing bells, brass instruments and a grand piano.
 Siegfried Strohbach composed a choral setting in 1988.